HSIEEN/Macros-for-CST-microwave-studio-/README.md

 *Automatically assign materials for solids
 *calculate losses of all materials
-*calculate and plot axial ratio vs frequency at specified angles
+*calculate and plot axial ratio vs frequency at specified angles *Automatically slice solids with specified steps or angles